 The cycles of poverty and homelessness can seem intractable.
 Homelessness attenuates access to food, health, and work; this limited availability in turn hinders access to long-term housing.
 Recognizing the complexity and dependencies of the problem, the Fund focuses on projects that promise sustainable self-sufficiency—stabilized lives anchored by living-wage jobs.

 - Education and/or job training and placement toward a living wage;

 Whole communities struggle with the effects of smoking, obesity, poor diet, and sedentary habits.
 That’s the heartbreaking reality in a nation where even very young children are incurring significant risk factors for heart disease.
 The McGowan Fund recognizes this trend as one of the nation’s great health crises, and our inspiration comes directly from the experience and concerns of our founder, William G. McGowan.

-Among our goals in the six regions where we make grants:
+Among our goals in the five regions where we make grants: